domschl/muwerk/README.md

 # microWerk

 microWerk is a test-version derived from [Meisterwerk](https://github.com/YeaSoft/MeisterWerk) by Leo Moll and Dominik Schösser.
+It changes:

+* No inheritance: microWerk does not impose an object model to projects that use it.
+Coupling uses callbacks or C++11 functionals.
+* Larger hardware scope: ustd and muwerk can be used with basically all Arduino boards.
+* Lightweightness and layered functionality that allows independent usage.

 ## Current structure, which will change